mesfind/bioinfo-python/_episodes/03-starting-with-data.md

     - Once the potential imputation values are identified, the missing values can be replaced with the most appropriate value, such as the mean or median of the similar z-score data points.

 ~~~
+# Import the zscore function from scipy.stats
+from scipy.stats import zscore

 # Drop rows with missing values in the 'weight' column
 df.dropna(subset=['weight'], inplace=True)